 So, why offerwall?
 Below we explore three key benefits of offerwalls:

 One of the most valuable and obvious publisher benefits of an offerwall is the ability to unlock higher eCPMs and boost overall revenue.

-While offerwalls are higher friction than rewarded video, the value is clear: a Tapjoy study revealed that publishers who monetized through offerwall and rewarded video combined posted an average quarterly ARPDUV (average revenue per daily unique viewer) that was consistently more than 2x greater than those who monetized through rewarded video alone.
+While offerwalls are sometimes thought of as higher friction than rewarded video, the value is clear: a Tapjoy study revealed that publishers who monetized through offerwall and rewarded video combined posted an average quarterly ARPDUV (average revenue per daily unique viewer) that was consistently more than 2x greater than those who monetized through rewarded video alone.